 Fall in Albuquerque

 Fall is Albuquerque’s most glorious season.
 Coincidentally, it’s also the city’s most popular tourist season, with the rise of the Albuquerque International Balloon Fiesta.
-Daily temps stay warm but not overly hot through early October.
+Daily temperatures stay warm but not overly hot through early October.
 Since evening temps can dip into the 40s Fahrenheit (4 degrees C) this time of year, autumnal color shades the city, particularly along the river where cottonwood trees blaze golden.
 Trick or treaters can often encounter snow on Halloween, at the end of October.

 What to pack: During the day, pants and short-sleeve shirts will suit the highs.
 Some hardy folks will wear shorts even on cool mornings, but most people opt for light jackets.
 Layering is always a good way to go.